apache/spark/docs/streaming-kinesis-integration.md

 	This will push 1000 lines per second of 10 random numbers per line to the Kinesis stream.
 This data should then be received and processed by the running example.

+#### Record De-aggregation

+When data is generated using the [Kinesis Producer Library (KPL)](http://docs.aws.amazon.com/kinesis/latest/dev/developing-producers-with-kpl.html), messages may be aggregated for cost savings.
+Spark Streaming will automatically de-aggregate records during consumption.

 #### Kinesis Checkpointing
 - Each Kinesis input DStream periodically stores the current position of the stream in the backing DynamoDB table.
 This allows the system to recover from failures and continue processing where the DStream left off.